-- 2. All cells of the batteries must be good, rising to approximately 2.5 DC volts per cell while still on charge or near the end of a charging period.
+- An adequate AC line to handle the power required (see "Initial Installation"). - 2.
+All cells of the batteries must be good, rising to approximately 2.5 DC volts per cell while still on charge or near the end of a 12-hour charging period.
 When in doubt, check each cell with a single voltmeter while still on charge.
 If a low reading is obtained; check the low cells with a temperature corrected hydrometer.
 NOTE: Hydrometer float must be thoroughly clean to obtain accurate specific readings. - 3.
-Connect D.C. plug to vehicle receptacle (portable).
 All electrical connections of the vehicle must be clean and tight. - 4.
-The Charger turns on automatically by simply connecting the output cord to the batteries.
-The charge rate, indicated on the ammeter, tapers gradually to a finish rate of 3 to 7 amps.
+Batteries should be charged just enough to bring them to full charge because overcharging is harmful.
+The state of charge can be tested accurately in each cell with a hydrometer or cell tester (voltmeter), but to simplify maintaining a fleet of cars, which normally require charging at least once a day, the following "CHARGING TIME CHARTS" can be used for daily charging.
+Set timer knob to desired charging time shown in chart.
+Charger shuts off automatically at end of set period.